Solar panel finance

 - Fees.
 Remember to check the fine print for upfront fees, such as establishment and application fees, as well as any ongoing charges that apply.
 These can have a big impact on the total cost of finance.

 - Interest.
 Compare the interest rates available from different finance providers to find the lowest rate available.
-Remember to make sure you compare variable rates with other variable rates and fixed rates with other fixed rates.
+Remember to make sure you compare variable personal loan rates with other variable rates and fixed personal loan rates with other fixed rates.

 - Repayment schedule and amount.
 How much will the regular repayment amount be and how often do you need to make repayments?
 What will the total cost be over the life of the loan or lease?